sfaber34/bg-client-alerts/README.md

 - `/start` - Register your ENS or Ethereum address
 - `/show` - Display your registered identifier
 - `/change` - Change your registered identifier (removes old registration)
+- `/stop` - Delete your data and opt-out of alert service (requires confirmation)
 - `/help` - Show help message with setup instructions

 ### Changing Your Registered Identifier